iamnotbobby/dig-tool/docs/SETTINGS.md

 ### General Notifications

 **Webhook URL**
 Discord webhook URL for sending notifications.
 Required for any Discord notifications to work.
-C

 **Server ID**
 Your Discord server's ID number.
 Optional - notifications work without this but it won't provide a message link to return back to live stats.